 Post-EVA Photograph during Apollo 17 - Notice Komfit Band on Left Wrist

 After the Apollo program, this band continued to be worn periodically on Space Shuttle missions.
-However, the band eventually was lost to time after Jacoby Bender shut its doors.
-In 2019, Forstner, and its Komfit band, were re-launched.
-We were thrilled to reissue this unique and historically-significant band, and have much more to come.
+However, the band eventually was lost to time after Jacoby Bender shut its doors, until Forstner was re-launched - now with a full suite of historically accurate bracelets from Forstner (and Jacoby Bender's) rich catalog.